open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation.md

 - **Vagrant**
 [Vagrant](https://www.vagrantup.com) is an open source tool for building development environments.

-- **Firefox**
-[Firefox](https://www.mozilla.org/en-US/firefox/new/) is a popular browser, which is guaranteed to work nicely with your community BeLL.

-You now have a working [community BeLL](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html) on your OS.
+You now have a working [community Planet](http://localhost:3000) on your OS.
 If you run into a problem, head over to [Troubleshooting section](#Troubleshooting).
-It is advisable to use Firefox to access your community BeLL.
+It is advisable to use Firefox to access your community Planet.
 If you don't have it already, you may want to download it.

 ---